 Scientists measured the concentration of poisonous chemicals produced by shade-tolerant plant species in six taxa.
 They compared this with the mean concentration of poisonous chemicals produced by all plants and the phylogenetic relationships between the six taxa.

-FIGURE 9 shows the scientists' results.
+FIGURE 9, on the opposite page, shows the scientists' results.